PaulBatchelor/bitlang/README.md

     x y + abs x y - abs 1 + ^ 2 << 3 % !

-Can be used to generate the following image:
+can be used to generate the following image:

 ![1-bit art based on work by Foldster](foldster.png)

+by writing a 256 by 256 loop in C that sets x and y to each coordinate, asking bitlang the value of the expression, and treating true values as black pixels and false values as white pixels.

+`example.c` shows how it works and is a good template to start from.

 ## Building